Nimittxo/Nimittxo/README.md

 Hi, Nimitt, from India, dabbling in C/C++, Rust, Python, and Js.
-Believing in long-termism, I am often open source and enjoy experimenting with new ideas.
+Believing in long-termism, I often do open source Projects and enjoy experimenting with new ideas.
 The content below is automatically updated via Actions:

 ### Skills